ADGEfficiency/data-science-south/content/lessons/shell.md

 $ bash script.sh
 ```

-### Shells

-There are many different shells available -- commonly used shells are:

-- `lang:shell-session:sh` -- the Bourne Shell, the original Unix shell.
-It introduced features like redirection (`lang:shell-session:>`, `lang:shell-session:>>`, `lang:shell-session:<`) and piping (`lang:shell-session:|`).
-- `lang:shell-session:bash` -- the Bourne Again Shell, an improved version of Bourne Shell, is the default shell for many Unix and Linux systems.
-- `lang:shell-session:zsh` -- the default shell on MacOS, which improves on Bash.

 ### Common Shell Programs

 A shell has its own syntax and set of commands, along with a collection of programs available.

 Common shell programs include:

-- `lang:shell-session:ls` -- list files & directories,
+- `ls` -- list files & directories,
-- `lang:shell-session:pwd` -- print working directory,
+- `pwd` -- print working directory,
-- `lang:shell-session:cd` -- change directory,
+- `cd` -- change directory,
-- `lang:shell-session:cat` -- print file contents.
+- `cat` -- print file contents.

 A shell program is a common way for developers to share their work.
-For example, AWS offers a command-line interface (CLI) that allows interacting with resources on the AWS cloud.
+AWS and Azure both offer a command-line interface (CLI) that allows interacting with resources on the AWS cloud.

-The programs that are available in your shell are programs that are in the shell's `lang:shell-session:$PATH` environment variable -- more about that in [our lesson on how to use the Bash shell](https://datasciencesouth.com/lesson/using-bash).
+The programs that are available in your shell are programs that are in the shell's `$PATH` environment variable - more on the `$PATH` and environment variables later.

 ## Whitespace